airayzing/Help-Docs-v2/api-references/contacts-and-chats-apis/getting-groups-segments.md

 #### Response

-The API will respond with a JSON object containing the segments available in your EleAPI application.
+The API will respond with a JSON object containing the segments available in your eleapi application.
 The response format may vary depending on the segments you have configured.

 Please replace `[MASKED_TOKEN]` in the request with your actual API token for actual usage.

 ### :question: Got any questions?

-If you have any questions, you can look into our repository of FAQs, most likely, you will find your answer here, If not, write us at enquiries@EleApi.io
+If you have any questions, you can look into our repository of FAQs, most likely, you will find your answer here, If not, write us at enquiries@eleapi.io